lukejharmon/lanyon/chapters_preref/chapter12_beyondbd_pre.md

 $$
 </div>

-Since speciation rate now depends on number of lineages rather than time, we have to use a different basic likelihood function, from Rabosky and Lovette (2008 Evolution):
+Since speciation rate now depends on number of lineages rather than time, we can't plug this expression into the general formula from Morlon (xxx) above.
+Instead, we have two options.
+First, we can use a basic likelihood function, from Rabosky (xxx), derived in the case where there is no extinction:

 (eq.
 12.6)

 <div>
 $$
-L = (N-1)! \prod_{i=3}^{N} {\lambda(t_i) P(t_i, T)} \prod_{i=3}^{N} {\xi_i} {\xi^2_2}
 $$
 </div>

-Here, the term $P(t_i, T)$ represents the probability that a lineage survives from time $t_i$ to time $t$.
+Alternatively, we can include extinction, and use the approach outlined by Etienne et al. (xxx and xxx).
+This approach focuses on numerical solutions to differential equations moving forward through time in the tree.
+The overall idea of the approach is similar to Morlon, but details differ; likelihoods from Etienne et al. should be directly comparable to all the likelihoods presented in this book provided that the conditioning is the same and they are multiplied by the total number of topological arrangements $(n+1)!$ to get a likelihood for the tree rather than for the branching times.
+Etienne's approach can also deal with incomplete sampling under a uniform sampling model.

+xxx example

-This sort of approach has become very popular, as time-dependent diversification models are consistent with many ecological models of how multi-species clades might evolve through time.
+Both density- and time-dependent approaches has become very popular, as time-dependent diversification models are consistent with many ecological models of how multi-species clades might evolve through time.
 For example, adaptive radiation models based on ecological opportunity predict that, as niches are filled and ecological opportunity “used up,” then we should see a declining rate of diversification through time.
 By contrast, some models predict that species create new opportunities for other species, and thus predict accelerating diversification through time.
 These are reasonable hypotheses, but there is a statistical challenge: in each case, there is a very different model that predicts the exact same pattern.
 In the case of decelerating diversification, the predicted pattern of a lineage-through-time plot that bends down towards the present day can also come from a model where lineages accumulate at a constant rate, but then are not fully sampled at the present day.
 In other words, if we are missing some living species from our phylogenetic tree and we don’t account for that, then we would mistake a constant-rates birth death model for a signal of slowing diversification through time.
 Methods have been developed that can account for this, either by simulation or analytical equations that account for randomly missing taxa.
 Some methods can even account for the fact that the missing taxa might be non-random, as missing taxa tend to be either rare or poorly differentiated from their sister lineages (e.g. often younger than expected by chance).

 Likewise, a pattern of accelerating differentiation mimics the pattern caused by extinction.
 A phylogenetic tree with high but constant rates of speciation and extinction is impossible to distinguish from a tree with no extinction and speciation rates that accelerate through time.

 Both of the above caveats are certainly worth considering when interpreting the results of tests of diversification from phylogenetic data.
 In many cases, adding fossil information will allow investigators to reliably distinguish between the stated alternatives, although methods that tie fossils and trees together are still relatively poorly developed.
 And various methods have been developed that will give ambiguous results when multiple models provide equivalent explanations for the data.

-## Section 12.4: Protracted speciation
+## Section 12.5: Protracted speciation

-In all of the diverisification models that we have considered so far, speciation happens instantly; one moment we have a single species, and then immediately true.
+In all of the diversification models that we have considered so far, speciation happens instantly; one moment we have a single species, and then immediately true.
 But this is not biologically plausible.
 Speciation takes time, as evidenced by the increasing numbers of partially distinct populations that biologists have identified in the natural world.
 Furthermore, the fact that speciation takes take can have a profound impact on the shapes of phylogenetic trees.
 Because of this, it is worth considering diversification models that explicitly account for the fact that the process of speciation has a beginning and an end.

 The most successful models to tackle this question have been models of protracted speciation (xxx citations).
 In such models, speciation begins by the formation of an incipient species.
 This represents a “partial” species; one can imagine, for example, that this is a population that has split off from the main range of the species, but has not yet evolved full reproductive isolation.
 The incipient species only becomes a “full” species if it survives some time interval, tau, that represents the time it takes to evolve full reproductive isolation (Figure xxx).